itsthurs/monkyhelp/README.md

 monky!play (youtubelink) - Monky joins VC and plays the track of your choice (wip, no queue system in place)

 monky!howru - Monky replies with the quality of his day

+monky!roll - Rolls a random number from 1-6

 #Case Insensitive Commands